 This month, San Francisco petitioned for rehearing, and the American Cancer Society Cancer Action Network and the Public Health Law Center, joined by eight national tobacco control and public health groups, filed an amicus brief in support of San Francisco’s petition for rehearing, arguing that the panel opinion is misguided in its interpretation of the First Amendment's compelled speech doctrine.
-The following organizations joined the brief: Action on Smoking & Health, African American Tobacco Control Leadership Council, American Lung Association, American Thoracic Society, Americans for Nonsmokers' Rights, Campaign for Tobacco-Free Kids, NAATPN, and Truth Initiative Foundation.
+The following organizations joined the brief: Action on Smoking & Health, African American Tobacco Control Leadership Council, American Lung Association, American Thoracic Society, Americans for Nonsmokers' Rights, Campaign for Tobacco-Free Kids, Center for Black Health & Equity (formerly NAATPN), and Truth Initiative Foundation.
 The amicus brief was written by Rachel Bloomekatz of Gupta Wessler.
 Public Health Law Center’s summary and analysis of this case can be found here.

 October 30, 2017